0xebby/raisebox/README.md

-# CrowdFund Smart Contract
+# smartCrowdFunder

 ## Overview
-CrowdFund is a decentralized crowdfunding smart contract built in Solidity.
+smartCrowdFunder is a decentralized crowdfunding smart contract built in Solidity.
 It allows contributors to fund a project, collects protocol fees, and enables the project owner and protocol to withdraw funds securely.
 The contract is designed for deployment on EVM-compatible blockchains (e.g., Sepolia, Ethereum mainnet, etc.).

 ## Features
 - **Contribution:** Anyone can contribute ETH to a project, subject to a minimum contribution of 0.00001 ether == 1e15.